darthroxas456/Cop_2001/README.md

 # Procedural Project
- for this project I was "hired" to create software for a media player production facility that will keep track of what products are produced.
+For this project I was "hired" to create software for a media player production facility that will keep track of what products are produced.
 This project was written independently by me the author.
 I wrote this project during a six week course of Programming Methodology in my junior year of college.
 At the time I had no prior knowledge of C++ and as you read through the project, you will see my knowledge and understanding of C++ grow considerably.

 ## Demonstration
 ![procedural project gif](Procedural_project.gif)

 ## Documentation
-made comments for here
+Made comments for here
 (skip till friday)

 ## Getting Started
-download all the files and run it on a C++ IDE.
+Download all the files and run it on a C++ IDE.
 If the productionLog.csv and ProductLine.csv files aren't downloaded, don't worry, the program will write them itself when you call those specific functions.

 ## Built With
 IDE used: Clion
-Other software used: visual studio 2017, MinGW Resources used: Cave of Programming, Swebok v3
+Other software used: Visual Studio 2017, MinGW Resources used: Cave of Programming, Swebok v3

 ## Contributing